"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Introduction

 \section{Introduction}

-Sexual content\footnote{We define \textit{sexual content} as an information medium (image, video, text, or audio) that depicts sexual acts, erogenous zones, or is intended to be sexually arousing to the viewer, and includes erotic images, fiction, or roleplaying, among others.} has long played a central role in the adoption of technology; from home video to the internet \revision{and cryptocurrencies, sexual material financially supports and makes early use of emerging technology}~\cite{stardust_high_2023}.
-Generative AI now stands as the next frontier; \revisiontwo{with AI, users can now make custom sexual images, audio, video, and text~\cite{weatherbed_xais_2025, edwards_chatgpt_2025}.} This AI-generated sexual content (AIG-SC)\footnote{We use the following acronyms to refer to different types of AI-generated content. \textbf{AIG-NCII} refers to AI-generated \textbf{non-consensually created intimate imagery} that depicts a known individual's likeness.\textbf{ AIG-CSAM }refers to AI-generated \textbf{child sexual abuse material}. \textbf{AIG-NCC }refers to AI-generated \textbf{non-consensual content}, which we use as an umbrella term to include both AIG-NCII and AIG-CSAM.
-Lastly, \textbf{AIG-SC} refers to AI-generated \textbf{sexual content} that does not include AIG-NCC.} ecosystem is becoming increasingly supported by third-party applications for local~\cite{cohee_sillytavern_2025, comfy_org_comfy_2025} and cloud-based~\cite{pixai_pixai_nodate} generation, and now even by mainstream foundation model providers like Open-AI \revision{and xAI} via age-verified accounts~\cite{france-presse_openai_2025, weatherbed_xais_2025}.
+Sexual content\footnote{We define \textit{sexual content} as an information medium (image, video, text, or audio) that depicts sexual acts, erogenous zones, or is intended to be sexually arousing to the viewer, and includes erotic images, fiction, or roleplaying, among others.} has long played a central role in the adoption of technology; from home video to the internet \revision{and cryptocurrencies, sexual material financially supports and makes early use of emerging technology}~\cite{stardustHighRiskHustling2023}.
+Generative AI now stands as the next frontier; \revisiontwo{with AI, users can now make custom sexual images, audio, video, and text~\cite{weatherbedXAIsNewGrok2025, edwardsChatGPTCanNow2025}.} This AI-generated sexual content (AIG-SC)\footnote{We use the following acronyms to refer to different types of AI-generated content. \textbf{AIG-NCII} refers to AI-generated \textbf{non-consensually created intimate imagery} (sometimes referred to as ``sexualized deepfakes'' or ``deepfake pornography'') that depicts a known individual's likeness. \textbf{AIG-CSAM} refers to AI-generated \textbf{child sexual abuse material}. \textbf{AIG-NCC} refers to AI-generated \textbf{non-consensual content}, which we use as an umbrella term to include both AIG-NCII and AIG-CSAM.
+Lastly, \textbf{AIG-SC} refers to AI-generated \textbf{sexual content} (sometimes referred to as ``AI pornography'') that does not include AIG-NCC.} ecosystem is becoming increasingly supported by third-party applications for local~\cite{coheeSillyTavern2025, comfyorgComfyUI2025} and cloud-based~\cite{pixaiPixAIWebsite} generation, and now even by mainstream foundation model providers like OpenAI \revision{and xAI} via age-verified accounts~\cite{france-presseOpenAIWillAllow2025, weatherbedXAIsNewGrok2025}.
 Large communities devoted to AIG-SC exist and continue to grow.
-For example, an active Reddit community that is associated with a broader AIG-SC group~\cite{kyle_wiggers_meet_2022} has over 300,000 members.
+For example, an active Reddit community that is associated with a broader AIG-SC group~\cite{kylewiggersMeetUnstableDiffusion2022} has over 300,000 members.